deltacasttv/.github/profile/README.md

    <a href="https://www.deltacast.tv/support/download-center">HTTPS://WWW.DELTACAST.TV/SUPPORT/DOWNLOAD-CENTER</a>
 </p>

-Under the “Documentations” section, the download center also hosts installation and cabling guides of all the DELTACAST products.
-Please carefully follow the instructions in these guides.
+<p>Under the “Documentations” section, the download center also hosts installation and cabling guides of all the DELTACAST products.
+Please carefully follow the instructions in these guides.</p>

 The VideoMasterIP software installers are also available, together with dedicated documentation, onto the DELTACAST download center at :
 <p align="center">
    <a href="https://www.deltacast.tv/support/download-center">HTTPS://WWW.DELTACAST.TV/SUPPORT/DOWNLOAD-CENTER</a>
 </p>

-To obtain a runtime license needed to execute the IP Virtual Card software components, please contact us at contact@deltacast.tv, or register yourself onto https://www.deltacast.tv/contact.
+<p>To obtain a runtime license needed to execute the IP Virtual Card software components, please contact us at contact@deltacast.tv, or register yourself onto https://www.deltacast.tv/contact.</p>

-If you are a developer and wish to obtain the VideoMaster SDK or the VideoMasterIP SDK, you will also need to contact our staff at contact@deltacast.tv, or register yourself onto https://www.deltacast.tv/contact.
+<p>If you are a developer and wish to obtain the VideoMaster SDK or the VideoMasterIP SDK, you will also need to contact our staff at contact@deltacast.tv, or register yourself onto https://www.deltacast.tv/contact.</p>

 # What is hosted on GitHub ?